texonica/company-dashboard/memory-bank/techContext.md

    - StageDropdown for managing project stages
    - CRMStageDropdown for advanced CRM integration
    - ActiveProjects for team-based project organization
    - Navigation for intuitive app sections access

+6. **AITable Integration Components**:
+   - DatePickerInput for date field editing with calendar interface
+   - URLInput for URL field editing with validation
+   - AITableViewButton for direct AITable record access